The Style Guide

 Spring into Your Style Vibe.
 There came a point at the end of lockdown that wearing PJs & sweats just didn’t cut it for me any longer.
 I’d had to smarten up

 Moving into spring, I’d like to encourage you to think about how you want to show up in the world.
-How can you revamp your style or your hair & makeup to create a look that represents the person you want to be?
+How can you revamp your style or your hair and makeup to create a look that represents the person you want to be?
 I know many of you run your own business, so my question to you is: How closely do you represent your brand values and what changes could you make to your look to align yourself more closely with those values?
 And for everyone, what changes would help you feel more confident and spark joy when you get ready each morning?

 Let’s start with the basics.
 As women we all feel we have something to hide: tummy, hips, thighs, upper arms…whatever.
 But we often forget our assets: lovely hair, great bone structure, pretty eyes, good shoulders, neat waist, slim legs, and so on.
 Dressing for your shape is all about focusing on those assets & drawing the eye away from what makes us self-conscious.
 But this doesn’t mean wearing shapeless disguises in very dark colours.
-It means choosing pieces that fit & flatter by focusing attention where we want it.
+It means choosing pieces that fit and flatter by focusing attention where we want it.

 The fundamentals are very simple:

 1. Wearing something close-fitting, check yourself in the mirror.
 We are all a combination of lines and curves – Are your shoulders straight or sloping?
-Do you have a defined waist or are you more straight up & down?
+Do you have a defined waist or are you more straight up and down?
 Are your hips and bust curvy?
 Are your thighs curvy or straighter?
 Make a note of what you see.

 4. Petites can look taller wearing one colour head to toe.
 Whilst rounder shapes can look more defined wearing a jacket or ¾ coat which cuts you into 3 neat vertical slices.